School-Based Health Centers

 - Blood pressure or vision screenings

-- Addressing safe and responsible sexuality, menstrual disorders, and testing for pregnancy
+- Addressing safe and responsible sexuality, contraception, and testing for pregnancy

 Our SBHCs are separate from school nurses and are run by NHC within Beaverton School District's and Tualatin-Tigard School District’s guidelines, with support from the Washington County Health Department.

 Students are encouraged to make an appointment ahead of time, but walk-in appointments are available.

 Appointments are available at Merlo Station HS SBHC to all enrolled Beaverton School District students and at Tualatin HS SBHC to all enrolled Tualatin-Tigard School District students.

 All meetings are confidential according to HIPAA guidelines, unless there is a concern for imminent danger to self or others, in which case the student will be made aware of the need to breach confidentiality.

 SBHC staff will obtain written or verbal consent of a parent or legal guardian for general medical treatment if the patient is under 15 years of age.

 Students may seek reproductive care and sexually transmitted infection services without parent/legal guardian consent, at any age.
 SBHC-related mental health services (outpatient services) may be provided to those 14 years or older without parent or legal guardian consent.

 Students between the ages of 12 and 19 who visit an NHC SBHC may be asked to complete an anonymous survey after their visit.
 This survey asks about the student’s satisfaction and experience at the NHC SBHC, as well as some general questions about their physical and mental health status.